-1-4 Web Based "Stormwater", which is made available by the University of Kentucky Cooperative Extension Service and targets a younger audience.
-Links to the CTDEEP website were added to the Town website which has additional informational on stormwater management practices.
-The Engineering Web based Develop web Engineering Materials on the website will be MS4 Library Department is currently utilizing and in the process of updating and improving the stormwater web page that is posted on the Town's website.
-The Planning Department has also added an educational link with information on low impact development (LID) under their department's web page under "General Education Resources - Land Use". web based based M library 0 0 tailored to the various pollutants found within the town's MS4 and also provide municipal specific education materials where applicable.
+"Stormwater", which is made available by the University of Kentucky Cooperative Extension Service and targets a younger audience.
+Links to the CTDEEP website were added to the Town website which has additional informational on stormwater management 1-4 Web Based MS4 Library practices.
+The Engineering Department is currently utilizing and in the process of updating and improving the stormwater web page that is posted on the Town's website.
+The Planning Department has also added an educational link with information on low impact development (LID) under their department's web page under "General Education Resources - Land Use".
+Web based Maintain and update web based MS4 library Engineering Department Materials on the website will be tailored to the various pollutants found within the town's MS4 and also provide municipal specific education materials where applicable.
 The Stormwater Committee will look at all available sources of material and ways to promote the availability of these materials.
-1-5 Educational Displays The annual Public Works Day was held on May 19, 2022.
-Educate students the publi common stormwa topics c on The Town of South Windsor Public Works Department currently sponsors an annual Public Works Day event, which targets elementary age school children.
+1-5 Educational Displays The annual Public Works Day was held on May 25, 2023.
+Educate students and the public on common stormwater topics Public Works The Town of South Windsor Public Works Department sponsors an annual Public Works Day event, which targets elementary age school children.
 The Department has constructed a three-dimensional "Stormwater Cycle" display, which is presented during the event, and it has been very popular with the children and teachers.
 Posters depicting the water cycle and pamphlets regarding public action to reduce pollutants in stormwater runoff are also distributed at the display.
 The Public Works Department has also presented the "Stormwater Cycle" display at other public events such as the Annual Wapping Fair, Family Awareness Day, The South Windsor Strawberry Festival, and Annual Heritage Day.
 In October 2007, the South Windsor Public Works Department received an award from the Connecticut Transportation Institute for innovation in educational displays with the construction of the "Stormwater Cycle" display.
 The Public Works Department will continue to use the "Stormwater Cycle" at annual public events.
 The Stormwater Committee and Town staff will evaluate the program annually and implement modifications to as needed.
-1-6 Proper Disposal of Household Hazardous Wastes Hazardous waste collection days sponsored by CREOC were held on 4/2, 5/14, 6/4, 8/27, 9/24, 10/29, and 11/12 in year 2022.
-Residents were again able to participate in the PaintCare take back program also sponsored by CREOC.
-There was a Paint Only collection on 7/20 in 2022.
-The Town also continued with its Electronic Recycling Program with collection events on 1/8, 3/5, 5/7, 7/9, 9/10, and 11/5 in the year 2022.
+1-6 Proper Disposal of Household Hazardous Wastes Hazardous waste collection days sponsored by CREOC were held on 3/18, 4/15, 5/20, 6/17, 7/19, 8/19, 9/30, 10/21, and 11/18 in year 2023.
+The Town also continued with its Electronic Recycling Program with collection events on 1/7, 3/4, 5/6, 7/8, 9/9, and 11/4 in the year 2023.
 Town residents Educate public on proper disposal of hazardous wastes Public Works The Town of South Windsor has an agreement with the Capital Regional East Operating Committee (CREOC) for collection and proper disposal of HHW which began in July 2013.
 CREOC membership includes the towns of Glastonbury, Hebron, Manchester, Marlborough, Somers, Stafford, Vernon, and South Windsor.
 Manchester is now the home of a regional center for HHW collection.
 This center, built with grant funding from CTDEEP, is operated by CREOC and is located adjacent to the Manchester Landfill on Olcott Street.